 Fenghuang in the Hunan province is one of those unique places that is going to give you all the classic views that you were hoping to get when you decided to travel to China.

-With so much time exploring China for a semester abroad, you’ll have time to check out all the hidden gems tourists visiting for a few days don't normally see.
-Obviously, places like the Great Wall, Beijing and Shanghai should be on your list, but all of our ILP volunteers know it’s worth heading down to see Southern China, too.
+Living in China for a semester abroad, means you get to see the hidden gems tourists don't see.
+Obviously, places like the Great Wall, Beijing and Shanghai should be on your list, but all of our ILP volunteers know it’s worth heading to areas like this one too.